-- understand principles and practices of environmental planning and management;
+- Understand the principles and practices of environmental planning and management;

-- analyse United States’ environmental policies as they relate to environmental planning;
+- Analyze United States’ environmental policies as they relate to environmental planning;

 This concentration provides a broad-based humanities curriculum to enable students to:

-Select in consultation with academic advisor 24 credit hrs.
+Select in consultation with an academic advisor 24 credit hrs.

 Online Graduate Certificate in Geographic Information Systems

 This is a 12-hour program administered by the Department of Environmental Studies.
 The purpose of the certificate is to give students the opportunity to gain valuable GIS knowledge and skills that can be applied to careers in both academia and practice.
 Applicants must hold a baccalaureate degree from an accredited institution and meet campus requirements for admission to graduate study.
 A minimum undergraduate GPA of 3.0 is required for admission.
 Students not meeting this level may still apply but will need to write a letter to the GIS Admissions Committee justifying their ability to complete graduate-level coursework (such as having significant work experience in the area).
 Consult UIS about this opportunity.